technofocus-pte/csppwrplattechdepth/Labguide/UseCase-3/UseCase 3 - Custom Copilot for Enhanced Customer Experience.md

     available for use.

-These steps enhance the Copilot's functionality and integration with Dynamics 365, ensuring effective escalation handling and seamless communication.
+These steps enhance the Copilot's functionality and integration with Dynamics 365 Customer Service, ensuring effective escalation handling and seamless communication.

-## Exercise 3: Add and activate Copilot Bot in Dynamics 365
+## Exercise 3: Add and activate Copilot Bot in Dynamics 365 Customer Service

-In this exercise, you'll integrate your Copilot bot into Dynamics 365 Customer Service by adding it to the Customer Service workspace.
+In this exercise, you'll integrate your Copilot bot into Dynamics 365 Customer Service by adding it to the Dynamics 365 Customer Service workspace.
 This process involves connecting the bot to the existing workstream and verifying its activation to ensure it is functioning correctly.

-### Task 1: Add Bot in Dynamics 365
+### Task 1: Add Bot in Dynamics 365 Customer Service

 1. Click on **Customer Service workspace** to explore the apps.